alexander-pick/MKMTool/README.md

 # Welcome to MKMTool 0.8

-THE "UseStockGetFile" SETTING IS STILL WORK IN PROGRESS, USE WITH CAUTION, CURRENTLY IT WILL MAKE PRICE UPDATE IGNORE RARITY.
+**IF YOU ARE UPDATING FROM A VERSION OLDER THAN:
++ 1.12.2020: delete mkminventory.csv file in your bin folder before starting MKMTool, cardmarket had some mistakes in the database (it will be recreated)

-If you have just updated from older version than 0.8.0, do not just copy your config.xml - new variables were added to config_template.xml, keep them included in your new file.
++ 0.8.0: do not just copy your config.xml - new variables were added to config_template.xml, keep them included in your new file.
 See [Installation and starting off](#Installation-and-starting-off) for details as well as the new [Settings](#Settings) documentation.
-If you have just updated from older version than 0.7.0, please delete the "mkmtool.sqlite" file in your bin folder (don't worry, it will be created automatically anew once needed).
+Also, delete "mkmtool.sqlite" file in your bin folder (don't worry, it will be created automatically anew once needed).**

 ## Latest changes
 **Version 0.8.0.0, 30.11.2020**

 New/improved features:
 + MKM now limits the maximum number of API requests per minute to 600.
 MKMTool will now automatically wait before sending next request if the limit is reached.
 + All CSV lists used by MKMTool can now also use semicolon (the character ';') as a separator.
 MKMTool automatically detects if your file uses ';' or ','. ';' must NOT be contained in column names.
 + Added generic configuration settings for MKMTool that can be specified in the config.xml.
 Documentation is in the [Settings](#Settings) section.
 + Added setting to config.xml for choosing the CSV separator to use when exporting files (currently used in View Inventory, Price External List and Download Buys).
 + Fetching our own stock is now more efficient by using the GET STOCK FILE API request, which downloads the entire stock as a single CSV file, which MKMTool then parses.
-This reduces the number of API requests used by 1 per each 100 articles in your stock, which also decreases the processing time.
-This is used in the Update Price and the View Inventory.
-If you have some problems, you can switch to the old way by opening your config.xml and setting the UseStockGetFile to false.
+However, it does not include rarity, which we now have to cache it in the local database.
+See the UseStockGetFile documentation in [Settings](#Settings) for more details.
 + View Inventory now includes the idProduct.
-If UseStockGetFile is set to true (now default), it will no longer include Rarity, LocName, lastEdited and inShoppingCart columns.
+If UseStockGetFile is set to true, it will no longer include LocName, lastEdited and inShoppingCart columns.
 If you need those, you will have to switch UseStockGetFile to false (this will however significantly increase the time it takes to show the inventory).
++ Local Database now stores rarity for cards you appraised/updated (see the UseStockGetFile [Settings](#Settings) for more details).
+If the database is modified (some new rarity is noted), it is saved automatically to the file (mkminventory.csv) when you close MKMTool.
+You may notice ~2s delay when shutting MKMTool down in those cases.
 + Added "Filter expansions" to [Price Update](#Price-Update) / [Price External List](#Price-External-List): only cards from selected expansions will be processed.
 + Added "Filter seller countries" to [Price Update](#Price-Update) / [Price External List](#Price-External-List): when doing "worldwide search", only sellers from the selected countries will be taken into account.
 See documentation in the [Price Update](#Price-Update)section before using this feature.
 + Added filtering by user type - private, professional and commercial - to [Price Update](#Price-Update) / [Price External List](#Price-External-List): only articles by sellers of the selected types will be used for price update.